Are my purchases or sales reported to the government?

 What is bullion?

 Bullion is easily tradable precious metal, where there is no appreciable artistic value to it.
 Simply put, bullion is not collectible (like jewelry would be), and will always be stamped with two things, weight and purity.
 Coins can also be bullion, even if the weight and purity is not stamped on it (as they are a government currency with published data of the coin composition).
 We stock bullion in many sizes and forms.
 There are bullion bars, rounds, and bullion coins.
 While an ounce of gold is an ounce of gold, not all bullion will have the same price.
 This is primarily based on supply and demand.
-Typically bullion coins (rather than bars) will carry higher premiums.
-And here in the States, the US government minted coins will usually have the highest premiums.
+Typically, bullion coins (rather than bars) will carry higher premiums.
+Here in the States, the US government minted coins will usually have the highest premiums.
 Bars and foreign coins will usually have lower premiums.
-Often the items with the higher premium will sell for more when you go to sell them, and lower premium items will sell for less (but it really depends on the trend at the time when the bullion is sold).
-This isn't a hard or fast rule, but is often the case; to the point where it can almost be considered a wash, or at least close enough to be considered a wash We often suggest someone go with their 'gut feeling', as there is not right or wrong answer, as one isn't shooting themselves in the foot going one way or another.
+Often, the items with the higher premium will sell for more when you go to sell them, and lower premium items will sell for less (but it really depends on the trend at the time when the bullion is sold).
+This isn't a hard or fast rule, but is often the case; to the point where it can almost be considered a wash, or at least close enough to be considered a wash We often suggest someone go with their 'gut feeling', as there is no right or wrong answer, as one isn't shooting themselves in the foot going one way or another.
 At the end of the day, it makes sense to be happy with your bullion, whatever that means.
 If considering a purchase, we also suggest you consider how you will want to sell or split it up one day, as well as storage (both the volume it takes up, and also being able to periodically, quickly, visually verify what you have).
 It is also worth mentioning, the better condition you can keep your bullion (including the packaging), the more someone will pay you when you go to sell it.

 How do I know if the precious metals I buy from you are genuine?